Tominator2/lollybot/trunk/ lollybot/README.txt

 http://www.tomtilley.net/projects/suckerbot/

 This software is Open Source and the code is released under the GNU Public License.
-You can download the source at:
+You can download the software which includes the source at:

 https://code.google.com/p/lollybot/